Find the Best Grease Trap Cleaning Companies for Your Business

 Search providers near you

-Top Grease Trap Cleaning in Miami, Florida Ranked
+Top Grease Trap Cleaning Companies in Miami, Florida Ranked

 For any restaurant, food truck, or commercial kitchen in Miami, proper grease trap and interceptor maintenance is not just a best practice-it's a strict legal requirement enforced by Miami-Dade County.
 The local regulations, overseen by the Department of Environmental Resources Management (DERM), are among the most stringent in the nation, designed to protect the city's vital sewer infrastructure from costly and disruptive blockages caused by fats, oils, and grease (FOG).
 Non-compliance can lead to severe financial penalties, surprise inspections, and even operational shutdowns.
 Understanding the specific rules for pumping schedules, permits, and certified haulers is essential for any food service business to operate smoothly and avoid significant liabilities.